 Thankfully, Mimi was there.

 My dear Mimi.
 The first time I was ever at Children’s Hospital was 3 years prior to take Jude to see a Cystic Fibrosis (CF) doctor and get a CF test.
 He was a sickly little one and no doctor could figure out what exactly was wrong.
 Eventually, a CF test was the next thing to check-off the list.
 I remember telling Joshua as we drove to the hospital, “Perhaps this is why God gave me Mimi?
 I mean, what better guide than your best friend?”
+(Mimi was born with CF and has spent her entire life treating the disease.)

 Well, as you may have guessed, turns out Jude didn’t have CF after all.
 I went back to thinking that perhaps Mimi was just a normal friend without divine reason.

 In November of 2018, Mimi flushed her central line at our dining room table after Thanksgiving dinner while Beau looked on.
 Having dealt with CF since birth, Mimi is a pro at all things medical and so though this may read as bizarre, it’s not.
 She flushed and I explained to Beau that all that saline was going into her veins.
 He was enamored.
 ‘She what?!’ he giggled as he watched, bewildered.
 I would never have believed if you told me that two month later Mimi would be sitting with us in the surgical waiting room while Beau got his own central line.
+Who could believe such a thing?

 Mimi has been in and out of the hospital her entire life, sedated more times than anyone can count, and involved in more trials than make sense.
 As Joshua and I hemed and hawed over signing Beau up for his first ever trial, she offered, “My general rule of thumb is that if the study doesn’t involve more pokes, I just let them have it.
 Like Beau isn’t going to use the urine, let someone study it.”

 I still hated the idea, because at that point I hated everything, but I knew she was right.
 We signed the papers.
-Around the time surgery was meant to be finishing up, Mimi went home and Joshua and I waited to allowed back to the recovery ward.
+Around the time surgery was meant to be finishing up, Mimi went home and Joshua and I waited to be allowed back to the recovery ward.

 A couple hours later I texted Mimi.
 Beau wasn’t waking up very promptly from the general anesthesia.
 “The nurse had said she would be out to get us in 20 minutes and that was 45 minutes ago,” I panicked.
 Mimi replied, “Of course he isn’t, gah, chemical sleep is the legit best!”
 I laughed through my tears because everything about everything felt scary, but I knew Mimi knew more about any of it than me.
-If she wasn’t worried, I would try not to be.
+If she wasn’t worried, I would try not to be either.

 Eventually the nurse called us back and we were escorted through the recovery ward to Beau’s bed.
-He was knocked out, and though the nurse said he had rustled, he looked dead asleep.
+He was knocked out, and though the nurse said he had rustled a bit, he looked dead asleep.
 Joshua and I asked the recovery nurse repeatedly if it was normal how knocked out he was, and though she assured us it was, it didn’t feel right.
 I was absolutely positive that his excessive tiredness was proof he was going to die, right there, as we watched.
 The minutes ticked by and the nurse casually made comments like, “Goodness, he sure is enjoying this rest!” and “Gosh, will the child ever wake!”

 Chemical sleep, I tried to lean in to the idea, but it felt impossible.
 I ran my hands through Beau’s hair and wondered when it would start to fall out.
 I looked back and forth between the monitor and his body to see if the slow rhythmic beeping matched the rise and fall of his chest.
-The entire time I watched the nurse out of the corner of my eye, waiting for her to make a movement that gave away that she was more worried than she was letting on.
+The entire time I watched the nurse out of the corner of my eye, waiting for her to make the movement that gave away that she was more worried than she was letting on.

 After a while the team decided that though he wasn’t awake, he was “awake-enough” that we could go back to our inpatient room.
 We headed back to floor 7 and had tacos with Eric and Lara.
 Beau slept for 3 more hours.

 Chemical sleep isn’t the only thing that Mimi has taught me about over the last couple of years.
 She has reminded me that no child has ever gotten addicted to opioids after bone marrow biopsies, so just let the pain killers flow because what is the point of this hell if not, at the very least, to enjoy a legal, drug-induced, high.
-She has told me time and time again to stop worrying about Beau’s schooling because she spent her entire 4th grade year inpatient at Children’s and turned out, more or less, fine.
-(She also then rambled off that her distaste for math and science could also be linked back to that missed year, “but whatever…”) She assured me that Beau’s port wouldn’t fuse to his bones because she had had one for much longer and it was fine, generally, “except the part they just had to leave in.”
+She has told me, time and time again, to stop worrying about Beau’s schooling because she spent her entire 4th grade year inpatient at Children’s and turned out, more or less, fine.
+(She also then rambled off that her distaste for math and science could also be linked back to that missed year, “but whatever…”) She assured me that Beau’s port wouldn’t fuse to his bones because she had had one for much longer than his prescribed 3 years and it was fine, generally, “except the part they just had to leave in.”

 She talks me off the cliffs and makes sure I don’t take myself too seriously.